sighthoundinc/ext-sh-edge-sdk/README.md

 [lensdriver](lensdriver): A command line utility which can manipulate the lens.

-[image-server](image-server): A container running an image producing server which provides images to baicamerasrc.
-This container must be running in order to use baicamerasrc and any containers which depend on baicamerasrc.
-This container must *not* be running when using nvarguscamerasrc.
-See additional detail about baicamerasrc below.
-The run scripts will automatically start this container as needed.

 ## Other Samples

 [python-stream-check](python-stream-check): A container with NVIDIA accelerated opencv+python support, capable